Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 Aside from its residential and business plans, Starlink offers a few mobile plans designed for travelers.
 The Mobile plan is best for RVs and campers.
 It features in-motion use on land, along with the ability to pause/unpause service at any time.

-Starlink’s Mobile plan is the slowest plan they offer.
+Starlink's Roam plan is the slowest plan they offer.
 Typically, mobile users get download speeds between 5-50 Mbps.
 Upload speeds fall in the range of 2-10 Mbps.

-Latency is also higher than Starlink’s regular plans, but still less than 99 ms. So, while the Mobile plan has speeds that are good enough for most online tasks, it’s not the best for activities where having a low ping rate matters, like online gaming.
+Latency is also higher than Starlink's regular plans, but still less than 99 ms. So, while Roam plans have speeds that are good enough for most online tasks, they're not the best for activities where having a low ping rate matters, like online gaming.

 Like Starlink's residential offering, you get unlimited data, but customers who pay for extra “priority” data experience faster speeds and performance.

-The Mobile Priority plan gives the option of purchasing 50GB, 1TB, or 5TB of data each month to get priority on the network.
+Boat plans gives the option of purchasing 50GB or 1TB of data each month to get priority on the network.

 Download speeds are boosted to 40-220 Mbps.
 Upload speeds also get an increase to 8-25 Mbps.
 Ping is still higher than Starlink residential and business plans, but you shouldn't expect them to exceed 99 ms.